laro/Cilia/README.md

       using      MDArrayView::CopyArgumentType = MDArray
       using MDArrayBasicView::CopyArgumentType = MDArray
       ```
+    - The idea is to get a mutable copy of the object, even without understanding the concept of a `View`.
     - Example:
         - `for copy str in ["an", "array", "of", "words"] { ... }`
             - `str` is `String` (not ~~`StringView`~~)